 Government publications presented to Parliament are known as Command Papers.
-Most but not all Command Papers are published in a numbered series
+Most Command Papers are published in a numbered series.

 Different types of publications

 The Command Papers series includes the following types of government publication:

 - State Papers - including treaties and international agreements.

 - White Papers - government policy initiatives and proposals for legislation.

 - Some government responses to Select Committee reports.

 - Reports of Royal Commissions and some other Committees of Inquiry.

 - Statistics and annual reports of some government bodies.

 Some Command Papers are not given numbers.
 Unnumbered Command Papers include statements about gifts or guarantees made by government departments.